 - Click Add to add the SYSTEM user if it is not already listed in the Group or user names list on the Security tab.
-If needed, assign Full Control permissions to SYSTEM in the Permissions for *User* list.
-Click OK.
+If needed, assign Full Control permissions to SYSTEM in the Permissions for User list.

 - Close the Registry Editor.

 Open the Services MMC and verify that Server for NIS is operational.
 If the Server for NIS service properties show that the service is not running, errors are preventing Server for NIS from operating normally.

 To verify that Server for NIS is running

 - Click Start, point to Administrative Tools, and then click Services.

 - In the Results pane of the Services MMC, double-click Server for NIS.

 - In the Service status area of the Server for NIS Properties dialog box, verify that the Server for NIS service shows as Started.

 Use the ypcat command on a client computer in the domain on which the error was generated to verify that the Server for NIS service is available.

 To use the ypcat command to verify Server for NIS service availability: